The Reston Groundwater Dating Laboratory

 Yes.
 But this is not recommended.
 But to do so, just return

-copper tubes (schedule 1033) without requesting tritium
+copper tubes without requesting tritium

-is requested.
+by ingrowth, via your sample submission form.
+Only request analysis 1.
 The contract lab will report analytical results

 for helium, neon, and d3He.
 They will not interpret